joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 ---
 layout: post
-title: "Design a Better Database With Database Normalization"
+title: "Design a Better SQL Database With Database Normalization"
 comments: true
 ---

+*This is the first post in a [series of posts]({% post_url 2014-04-17-data-science-sql %}) on doing data science with SQL.*

 In this post, I will go over the benefits of laying out data in a relational database like [SQL](http://en.wikipedia.org/wiki/SQL).